AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-12-10-interactive-guide-to-javascript-events/index.md

 Without default event behaviors, we'd have to reinvent a good chunk of the existing functionality on the web every time we wanted to create a simple interactive web page.
 Thankfully, that's not the case, and our work is cut out for us.

 However, while default event behaviors are useful, we sometimes need to prevent them so we can replace them with our own custom implementations, or to prevent conflicting behaviors from creating confusing user experiences.
 To do this, we can use the [`Event.preventDefault`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) method.
+If [`Event.cancelable`](https://developer.mozilla.org/en-US/docs/Web/API/Event/cancelable) is `true`, then this method will, as the name suggests, prevent ("cancel") the default behavior for the event.

+{% aside %}
+What events aren't cancelable?
+It varies by browser implementation, but most native events are cancelable.
+Others, like the `input` event, are not.
+Additionally, synthetic events—custom ones created with the [`Event()` constructor](https://developer.mozilla.org/en-US/docs/Web/API/Event/Event) as opposed to ones emitted as a result of a user interaction—are also not cancelable.
+{% endaside %}

 When might you want to prevent the default behavior for an event?
 Well, perhaps the most classic example of this comes up with HTML forms.
 When you press the <kbd>Enter</kbd> key anywhere inside a form, it fires the `submit` event.
 And the default behavior for a form submission is to refresh the page (unless the form uses a `GET` method and has an `action` pointing to a different URL).
 But that's not always the desired behavior.
 For example, in an attempt to create a more fluid single-page experience, many apps prevent this default behavior and handle the form data themselves to keep the user on the current page.